convictional/convictional-blog/_posts/2020-09-18-wheres-my-order.md

 class: post-template
 author: elio
 ---
 The biggest headache for companies who lose money with their ecommerce sites is overselling inventory.
-But how much does It cost your business in terms of people hours, customer dissatisfaction, and time wasted?
+But how much does it cost your business in terms of people hours, customer dissatisfaction, and time wasted?

 **Let’s do a simple scenario. **